Welcome

 Key Term: actus reus

-The external elements of an offence, encompassing the defendant's conduct, any relevant circumstances, and sometimes the consequences of that conduct.
+The external, physical element of an offence, including the defendant’s conduct, any specific circumstances, and if relevant, consequences resulting from the conduct.

 Key Term: mens rea

-The mental element or 'guilty mind' required for a particular offence, such as intention or recklessness.
+The mental element or 'guilty mind' required for an offence—such as intention, recklessness, or, more rarely, negligence.

 Key Term: coincidence principle